Romany, the Diva of Magic: Career

 After university, Romany was chosen as a graduate management fast track manager by BT.
 After four years in the office, she decided to change career.
 She studied magic and circus skills and performed on the street as the Cobble Comedy Company with German street performer Martin Kammann.
 After studying magic with Jeff McBride in Las Vegas she became a member of The Magic Circle.
 Romany has gone on to win awards such as the Magic Circle Stage Magician of the Year award, the Siegfried & Roy Gold Lion Award in Las Vegas, and the IBM Stage Magician of the Year.
 She is the first British person to win the Gold Lion Award.
 Time Out Magazine described her as "...a flamboyant hybrid of Bette Midler and Mary Poppins."
 She was chosen to perform for Queen Elizabeth II and her family at the queen's 80th birthday celebration.
-Romany now headlines with her own theatre show on luxury cruise ships and is in demand as a flamboyant 'Mistress of Ceremonies' around the world for large scale celebrations and events.
-She performed at the Pink Ball in Dubai for 1000 guests in 2013 and the famous Blackpool Tower Ballroom in 2011 and 2012.
+Romany now headlines with her own theatre show on luxury cruise ships and is in demand as a flamboyant 'Mistress of Ceremonies' around the world for large-scale celebrations and events.
+She performed at the Pink Ball in Dubai for 1,000 guests in 2013, and at the famous Blackpool Tower Ballroom in 2011 and 2012.
 In 2011, Romany appeared in the TV show Penn & Teller: Fool Us, where she performed a classic rope escape trick with assistance from host Jonathan Ross.